mocosha/csharp-70-483/README.md

 - 2.5: Find, execute, and create types at runtime by using reflection
 - 2.6: Manage the object life cycle
 - 2.7: Manipulate strings

+### Exercises (ideas):
+- Implement data structure using generics:
+  - Binary tree
+  - Double linked list
+  - Set

+- Design patterns:
+  - Singleton: Proper c# implementation, when not to use it
+  - Fluent Builder
+  - Chain of Responsibility
+  - Decorator
+  - State pattern
+  - Visitor pattern

+- Other:
+  - Strings
+  - Reflection
+  - Solve "if (Result.Status != Success)..." in our codebase